 After you select the files that you want to include in the object group, click Next.
 The Content Preview window appears.
 The following window shows a sample CSV format type.

-In the sample CSV window above, note that CSV format files have options for the file record delimiter (comma, tab, space, or other), and to specify whether the file has a first row with the column name headers.
+In the sample CSV window above, note that CSV format files have options for the file record delimiter (comma, tab, space, or other), and to specify whether the CSV file includes a heading row with the name of the fields in the CSV.

 Review the file schema format to make sure that your object group file inclusion rules are correct.

 ChaosSearch analyzes the file contents for patterns and generates a format recommendation.

 ChaosSearch can provide a source file content preview even if the files are compressed.
 This allows you to stay in the page while constructing regular expressions for further refinement.

 ChaosSearch supports multiple format types that each have their own formatting options: